Drew-Alleman/DataSurgeon/README.md

 OPTIONS:
     -6, --ipv6-addr          Extracts IPv6 addresses from the desired file
     -c, --credit-card        Extract credit card numbers
+    -C, --clean              Attempt to remove some of the clean information that might have been sent back
     -d, --dns                Extract Domain Name System records -D, --domain-users       Extract possible Windows domain user accounts -e, --email              Used to extract email addresses from the specifed file or output stream -f, --file <file>        File to extract information from -F, --files              Extract filenames
+    -h, --hashes             Used to extract supported hashes (MD5, SHA-1, SHA-224, SHA-256,
+                             SHA-384, SHA-512, SHA-3 224, SHA-3 256, SHA-3 384, SHA-3 512, MySQL
+                             323, MySQL 41, NTLM, Kerberos 5, PostgreSQL) from the specified file or output stream
-    -h, --help               Print help information
+        --help               Print help information
-    -i, --ip-addr            Extracts IP addresses from the desired file -C, --clean              Attempt to remove some of the junk information that might have been sent back
-    -m, --mac-addr           Extract's MAC addresses
+    -i, --ip-addr            Extracts IP addresses from the desired file -m, --mac-addr           Extract's MAC addresses
     -o, --output <output>    Output's the results of the procedure to a local file (recommended for large files)
     -t, --time               Time how long the operation took -u, --url                Extract url's
     -V, --version            Print version information
 ```
 # Examples
 ## Extracting Files From a Remote Webiste